joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_the_parts_of_justice/prologue.md

 (2) Whether in either case the mean is take in the same way?
 (3) Whether their matter is uniform or manifold?
 (4) Whether in any of these species the just is the same as counter-passion?

-* Whether Two Species Of Justice Are Suitably Assigned, Viz.
-Commutative And Distributive?
-* Whether The Mean Is To Be Observed In The Same Way In Distributive As In Commutative Justice?
-* Whether There Is A Different Matter For Both Kinds Of Justice?
-* Whether The Just Is Absolutely The Same As Retaliation?